citusdata/pg_shard-old/README.md

 # pg_shard

 `pg_shard` is a sharding extension for PostgreSQL.
-It shards and replicates your PostgreSQL tables for horizontal scalability and high availability.
+It shards and replicates your PostgreSQL tables for horizontal scale and high availability.
 The extension also seamlessly distributes your SQL statements, without requiring any changes to your application.

 As a standalone extension, `pg_shard` addresses many NoSQL use cases.
 It also enables real-time analytics, and has an easy upgrade path to [CitusDB](http://citusdata.com/) for complex analytical workloads (distributed `JOIN`s).
 Further, the extension provides access to standard SQL tools, and powerful PostgreSQL features, such as diverse set of indexes and semi-structured data types.

 This README serves as a quick start guide.
-We are happy to address any questions on `pg_shard`, including architectural ones on sharding, shard rebalancing, different replication setups, and distributed consistency mechanisms on [Stack Overflow](XXX:link).
+We are happy to address any questions on `pg_shard`, including architectural ones on sharding, shard rebalancing, failure handling, and distributed consistency mechanisms on [Stack Overflow](XXX:link).
 Also, we're actively working on improving `pg_shard`, and welcome any feedback on our [mailing lists](XXX:link).

 ## Building